Kobazaaa/PompeiiResources/README.md

 ```

-## 📄 License
+## 📄 License & Resources

-Assets in this repository are subject to their respective licenses.
+Assets in this repository are subject to their respective licenses. <br>

+Sponza Scene downloaded from Morgan McGuire's [Computer Graphics Archive](https://casual-effects.com/data). <br>

 <br>
 <br>